hundrog/rvt-starter/README.md

 ```
 npm install
+npx tailwindcss init -p
 ```
+I recommend you pasting the contents of the folder and replace the default files with the included ones.

 Once all is installed you can create your first resource (I've included a todo view example):